nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 >   - Watson Tone Analyzer service.
 [Learn more](https://cloud.ibm.com/docs/tone-analyzer?topic=tone-analyzer-gettingStarted).

 - Once the NLU Analysis Report is generated you can review it and print it by clicking on the print button as shown.

+  > M: Talk about the contents of the text file.
+What all NLU analysis report contains.
+  >
+  > What is the role of Tone analyzer here?

 ![step2](doc/source/images/step2.gif)